-The United States Mint unveiled 18 candidate designs earlier this month for the 2.5-ounce .999 fine Coast Guard Silver Medal for 2020.
+The United States Mint unveiled 18 candidate designs last month for the 2.5-ounce .999 fine Coast Guard Silver Medal for 2020.
 The medal celebrates the U.S. Coast Guard and is part of the Mint’s upcoming series of products honoring the nation’s armed forces.

 The Citizens Coinage Advisory Committee (CCAC) reviewed the designs on Oct.
 16 and the Commission of Fine Arts (CFA) reviewed them on Oct.
 18. Both bodies recommended the same designs, obverse #4B paired with reverse #9.